Three of the finest: Adrian Stott, Donald Ritchie and Willie Sichel

 Scotland won the Men’s Team Title: Stewart first, Grant Jeans fifth, David Gardiner (Kirkintilloch Olympians) eighth.

-2012 – Thomas Loehndorf (Greenock Glenpark H) fourth (and Scottish Champion); Isobel Knox fourth (and Scottish Champion).
+2012 – Thomas Loehndorf (Greenock Glenpark H) fourth (and Scottish Champion); Isobel Knox (HBT) fourth (and Scottish Champion).
+She ran ultras for Scotland six times.

 2013 – Donnie Campbell (Glasgow) third (and Scottish Champion); Charlotte Black (Shetland AAC) fourth (and Scottish Champion).